After the war, we went back to Theramore.

 She looked to my horse and reached out, gently touching his face.
 “You call your horse Surfal.
 Do you know what that means?”

 “It’s elven for love,” I said.
 “Did you know that?”

 “It means similar in my language.
-Why do you call the horse your beloved?”
+Why do you call the horse beloved?”

 I paused for a moment, thinking about it.
 “Well, Surfal and I had troubled pasts.
 He wasn’t healthy and sold off to die.
 I lost my parents when I was young.
 We found each other and we gained a freedom that we both love.”

-“So, will he live as long as you?”
+“Will he live as long as you now?”
+I asked.